Mritunjaypratapsinghh/Mritunjaypratapsinghh/README.md

 <!-- Introduction -->
 <p align="center">
   Hey there!
-I'm a passionate software engineer based in India, always eager to learn and explore new technologies.
+I'm a software engineer based in India, always eager to learn and explore new technologies.
 </p>

 <!-- About Me -->
 - 🤝 Previously, I interned at **Coding Ninjas**
 - 🚀 Currently working at **Spacepe**
-- 🧠 Practicing algorithms is a daily routine, and you can find my progress on [LeetCode](https://leetcode.com/mritunjayyy/)
+- 🧠 Practicing algorithms is a daily routine, and you can find my progress on [LeetCode](https://leetcode.com/mritunjaypratapsinghh/)
 - 🏃 Participating in coding competitions and more
 - 🎮 Feel free to explore my GitHub, and don't forget to check out the octocat animation on the right! 😉